UFTHaq/Incognito/README.md

   </a>

 ### Known Issues / Bugs:
-- The app conversion process only works once per startup.
-- The window startup is broken when using 2 monitors in extended mode,
-- at least in my setup (laptop + second monitor).
+- The window startup is broken when using 2 monitors in extended mode, at least in my setup (laptop ryzen5 Win11 + second monitor).
 This could be a Raylib or Windows issue.
+Quick fix is by changing extended mode monitor to PC screen of Second screen only, open This App, and then its okay to cameback to Extended mode.

 <br></br>